 Forum members bring a wide range of experience, including recreational use (e.g. walking, riding, cycling) and land management, to the forum.
 Those with an interest in the land, nature conservation and heritage as well as tourism, health, business and transport can also help to provide a rounded perspective on countryside access issues.
 Members are not paid, but can claim reasonable expenses for attendance at meetings and are required to confirm a commitment to the Forum and its work for a period of up to three years.

 If you would like to contact the Forum or register an interest in becoming a member, please email LAF@leeds.gov.uk or contact Roger Brookes on (0113) 395 7400.
-You can download the application form from this page.
+You can download the application form from the expandable Documents section on this page.

-Further information about the role of LAFs generally can be found by clicking on the external link to the right of this page.
+Further information about the role of LAFs generally can be found by clicking on the relevant external link.